HOW MUCH TO CHARGE FOR AN INSTAGRAM POST: TRAVEL BLOGGERS AND INFLUENCERS

 And if you work in an Instagram story, you’ll have the option to provide it on your Instagram “highlights” as an additional value added feature.

 While everyone wants a magic formula, we know there is no one-size-fits-all approach…this is the wild west, after all!
 That’s why we’re covering three different ways you can establish your “insta rate.”
-So for all those wondering “how much is my instagram post worth,” below are three different ways to come up with your price.
+So for all those wondering how much to charge for an Instagram post, below are three different to come up with your price.

 OPTION 1: Charge An Hourly Rate